 What does the future hold?

 Fiber optics have existed for around two decades.
 During all this time, the technology has evolved and it also continues to do so.
-Year after year, significant improvements have been made and optic fibers become more and more sophisticated.
+Year after year, significant improvements have been made and optic fibers become more and more sophisticated with the help of wire manufacturer.

 The fact of the matter is that the newest or fifth-generation optic devices, such as fiber lasers, will eventually be able to transmit data in trillion bits per second.
 There's no insatiable enough commuter who won't be able to be satisfied with such data transfer.